Minor works

 ← Back to dictionary

-What are examples of minor works?
+What are the consequences of neglecting minor works?

 Related words